 If you want to place objects above your mask layer but don’t want them to be included in the mask, select it and choose Layer > Mask > Ignore Underlying Mask.

 You can also group your masked layers and the mask itself so that anything outside of that group isn’t affected.

 If you select multiple layers at the same time, you can mask them all at once by choosing Layer > Mask > Mask With Selected Shape.
 This will use the shape at the bottom of the Layer List within your selection as the mask and automatically group them all.

 When you have multiple layers selected, Control-clicking on your selection and choosing Mask has the same effect as Mask with Selected Shape.

 Selecting a layer within a mask group and choosing Layer > Mask > Ignore Underlying Mask will keep it within the group, but stop it from being affected by the mask.

 Alpha masks in Sketch hide anything that falls outside of their shape and also control the opacity of any layer they’re masking.

 To create an Alpha mask, create an outline mask like normal, then select it and choose Layer > Mask > Mask Mode > Alpha Mask.

-Head to your mask layer’s Fills in the inspector and be sure that it has a gradient fill.
-It’s worth noting that Sketch looks for the alpha in your gradient, not the colour, to control the alpha mask settings.
+Head to your mask layer’s Fills in the Inspector and be sure that it has a gradient fill.
+It’s worth noting that Sketch looks for the alpha in your gradient, not the color, to control the alpha mask settings.